aboamare/vrgp-specifications/Protocol specification.md

 #### 3.7.2. authentication
 A recipient of an _authenticate_ message MUST send an _authentication_ message, as soon as possible.
 The actual value of the _authentication_ message is dependent on the _type_ of authentication.
 This type must be one of those listed in the authentication message.

-  * __mrn-cert__: for authentication based upon the MRN certificate the authenticating party MUST create a [PKCS7] _SignedData_ construct using the nonce as the data to sign.
+  * __mrn-cert__: for authentication based upon the MRN certificate the authenticating party MUST create a [CMS] _SignedData_ construct using the nonce as the data to sign, and SHOULD adhere to [RFC8933].
 The PEM encoding of the SignedData should be used as the content of the _authentication_ message.
 The authenticating party SHOULD use the SHA-256 hash algorithm to create the disgest and the RSA algorithm for encryption.

   E.g.:
   ```
     {
-      "authentication": "PKCS7 signature over the nonce in PEM format"
+      "authentication": "CMS signature over the nonce in PEM format"
     }
   ```
-  The recipient of the _authentication_ message can now unpack the message value, i.e. the PKCS7 payload, verify the signature and certificate of the MOC, and now has some assurance of the identity of the sender.
+  The recipient of the _authentication_ message can now unpack the message value, i.e. the CMS payload, verify the signature and certificate of the MOC, and now has some assurance of the identity of the sender.

   * __mrn-token__: if authentication is done with tokens the authenticating party MUST obtain an [MCP] ([OICD]) _Authorization Code_ from its MCP Identity Registry [MIR].
 The authenticated party now MUST send an _authentication_ message with as value an object with two properties: a _url_ with as value the HTTPS URL to the _Token endpoint_ of the MIR, and a _code_ with as value the [OICD] _Authorization Code_ that should be presented at the given endpoint.
 The _url_ and _code_ should be such that the MIR will respond to a request for that URL with an [OICD] Identity Token with the claims about the authenticated party, packaged as a [JWT] token.